 There are a few exceptions however.
 Beef is taxed highly, even beef from EU countries.
 Duty on some beef products can rise above CHF 20 per kg.
 Milk (CHF 0.18 per kg), cream and butter (CHF 7.65 per kg), are other products with duty if imported from the EU.
 Swiss dairy and beef farmers are both heavily subsidised and well shielded from foreign competition by import duties.

-On the other hand, most cheeses attract no duty.
-For example Brie and Camembert imported from France attracts no duty.
+On the other hand, many cheeses attract no duty.
+For example Brie and Camembert imported from France attract no duty.

 Myth 3: higher Swiss distribution costs justify higher prices

 According to the same study, distribution costs are higher in Switzerland by only around 2%.
 Set against generally lower Swiss staff costs, this difference is insignificant.

 Low Swiss VAT should bring lower prices